………………Mold, mold, mold…

 If mold is a natural part of the environment, how can you stop mold from growing indoors?

 The most effective approach is preventing mold before it becomes a problem.
-Mold thrives in the presence of moisture, so remove the excess water to prevent mold growth.
+Mold thrives in the presence of moisture, so remove the excess water to help prevent mold growth.
 The following tips will help manage moisture indoors, to help keep you proactive in the fight against mold.

 How to Prevent Mold